mongodb/specifications/source/transactions/transactions.md

 #### Transient Transaction Error

-Any command error that includes the "TransientTransactionError" error label in the "errorLabels" field.
-Any network error encountered running any command other than commitTransaction in a transaction.
-If a network error occurs while running the commitTransaction command then it is not known whether the transaction committed or not, and thus the "TransientTransactionError" label MUST NOT be added.
+Any command or network error that includes the "TransientTransactionError" error label in the "errorLabels" field.

 ### **Naming variations**